gabrielweyer/nuggets/windbg/README.md

 The third column (`MonitorHeld`) indicates how many threads are trying to acquire the same lock.
 In this case it is `114` (`(229 - 1) / 2`).
 You can read more about it in this `SO` [answer][so-monitor-held].

-## Analyzing the dump on another machine
+## Analysing the dump on another machine

 You'll need to get the following `DLL`s from the machine where the dump was taken: